wadmiraal/wadmiraal.net/src/_posts/2014-07-22-write-testable-code-in-drupal-part-1.markdown

 Writing unit tests in Drupal is slow and costly, which means many projects stay away from them.
 This has been a problem for many years, but I have found a way to greatly speed up my Drupal development, even going as far as using <abbr title="Test Driven Development">TDD</abbr>.

-This is the first part in a series to write better, more testable code, which will greatly speed up Drupal Simpletest.
+This is the first part in a series to write better, more testable code, which will greatly speed up running Drupal unit tests.

 ## The Problem